Electric Vehicle Charging

 Project overview

-The number of EVs in Australia is expected to grow as cheaper models arrive and more EV charging infrastructure
+The number of EVs in Australia is expected to grow as cheaper models arrive and more EV charging infrastructure is rolled out.
+In addition, governments across the country are helping businesses bridge the cost of transitioning to EVs by offering incentives that support the purchase of EVs by fleet owners.

 In this context, an innovative EV technology business (the Proponent) plans to offer a new EV fleet charging service to businesses seeking to take advantage of various government incentives to transition their existing vehicle fleets to EV fleets.
 The Proponent already offers a web-based analytics service to help businesses to better manage and track their business vehicles.
 Recognising the significant growth opportunity presented by electric vehicles in Australia, the Proponent intends to leverage its existing technology and platform to enable EV fleet owners to take advantage of the value that EVs can provide.